Project: FTC-Compliant Protection Plan Flow

 ✅ Successfully launched the FTC-compliant flow across store locations under tight deadline

-💡 Created a framework that can be reused for future policy-driven flow changes with the Bridge model
+and created a framework that can be reused for future policy-driven flow changes with the Bridge model

 ✅ The Dual flow approach saved the business money as the alternate approach of purchasing enrollment devices for each store would result in high cost to maintain purchase and maintain that equipment